 It is very difficult to measure educational attainment in the Cayman Islands as there are so many people from different countries.
-Cayman Islands uses, year, while other countries, use grade, class, standard etc. A chart relating approximate age to the year/grade/form a person should have completed in various countries is presented in APPENDIX A (page 94).
+Cayman Islands uses, year, while other countries, use grade, class, standard etc. A chart relating approximate age to the year/grade/form a person should have completed in various countries is presented in APPENDIX A (page 104).
 When in doubt, use the age to determine the equivalent grade completed.

-Vocational (choice16) means completed education/training after high school for certain professions, for example, plumbing, electrical, roofing, refrigeration, carpentry, cabinet making, hair dressing, cosmetology, tailoring etc.
+Technical/Vocational (choice 16) means completed education, training or apprenticeship after high school for certain occupations or trades, for example, plumbing, electrical, roofing, refrigeration, carpentry, cabinet making, hair dressing, cosmetology, tailoring etc.